Skip to content using Screen Reader

 www.herinteractive.com

-Mainstream developer of the 21 Nancy Drew games, all of which are deaf-accessible (Subtitled, sometimes including subtitled sounds), for Windows.
+This mainstream developer offers 32 Commercial desktop Nancy Drew games, all of which are deaf-accessible (Subtitled, sometimes including subtitled sounds)

-Has an active forum, blog, Twitter feed, and newsletter.
+Has an active forum, an up-to-date blog, Facebook page, Twitter feed, YouTube channel, and a newsletter.

 Founded in 1997.
 Updated often.

-In their own words: "Our vision is to be the undisputed leader in creating high quality, fun and inspiring games for girls of all ages.
-Our philosophy is to create an environment that fosters excellence through the art of creative collaboration.
+In their own words: "Our vision is to be the undisputed leader in creating high quality, fun and inspiring games for girls of all ages. ...
 We strive to create high quality synergy between game play, story and aesthetics that result in a fun and engaging experience."

 Why should I go there?
-For mainstream Commercial deaf-accessible (subtitled) games for girls.
-(Secret information: We play them ourselves.)
+For mainstream Commercial deaf-accessible (subtitled) games.
+(Full disclosure: We enjoy playing them ourselves.)

 7